y0urself/docker-workshop/README.md

 docker-compose Exercise
 ===================
 1. Setup a docker-compose project with:
-   - webserver with php
+   - webserver with php/python
    - database of choice (e.g. mysql, postgres, or nosql, ...)
-2. Implement a counter example im php
+2. Implement a counter example in php/python

 feedback